Vendinois/JSON_Beef/README.md

 let customClass = JSONDeserializer.Deserialize<CustomClass>(json);
 ```

-Due to a limitation with the Beef language that do not provide by default reflection for the List<T> type nor a way to add it without modifying the language (from my knowledge), you need to use the JsonList<T> type which is a thin wrapper around the List<T> type providing the necessary reflection capabilities for the Deserialization to work with Lists.

-In the future, if the language allows reflection for its List<T> type, then the JsonList class shall be removed.

 For more examples about how to use the library you can look at the JSON_Beef_Test project.

 ## Important notes
-- The JSON_Beef library can only serialize ```List<T>``` or ```JsonList<T>``` types into JSONArray and only deserialize a JSON array into a ```JsonList<T>```.
-- Because the ```List<T>``` type does not provides its method through reflection, the JSONDeserializer cannot successfully deserialize a JSON Array into its corresponding field of type ```List<T>```.
-While waiting for a better way of doing it, the ```JsonList<T>``` has been added.
-See the issue [Working with lists](https://github.com/Jonathan-Racaud/JSON_Beef/issues/2) for more information.
-- When deserializing into a user defined type, the keys inside the JSON object string representation must match the field's name as declared (case sensitive):
+- For the moment, when deserializing into a user defined type, the keys inside the JSON object string representation must match the field's name as declared (case sensitive):

 ```c#
 public class Person